Academically and Intellectually Gifted (AIG) Services

 - Engagement in academic-based club activities at the school, including academic competitions available through NC Association for Scholastic Activities (NCASA)

-- Entrepreneur Competition (local based competition with external partners), also known as YES Surry
+- Entrepreneur Competition (locally based competition with external partners), also known as YES Surry

 - Work-based learning experiences (internships, apprenticeships, job shadowing)